CyberSecurityDept/digifor/docs/api_contract_cases_management.md

 **Endpoint:** `PUT /api/v1/cases/update-case/{case_id}`

-**Description:** Update an existing case.
+**Description:** Update an existing case. **Access control based on user role:**
+- **Admin Role**: Can update all cases.
+- **Regular User Role**: Can only update cases where they are the main investigator (cases where `main_investigator` matches user's fullname or email).
+Attempting to update other cases will return 403 Forbidden.
 All fields in request body are optional (partial update).
 Only fields provided in the request body will be updated.

 **Headers:**
 - `Authorization: Bearer <access_token>`